 The school makes these merit-based awards available to all first-year and transfer students.
 Through a combination of SAT scores, class rank, and GPA, students earn scholarships ranging from $1,000 to $5,000.
 Students are automatically considered for these scholarships during the application process, renewing them at the same level of funding each year so long as the student maintains a minimum GPA of 3.0.

-University of Maine at Fort Kent is regionally accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE)..
+University of Maine at Fort Kent is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE)..

 Traverse City, Michigan

 Through a partnership with Michigan Colleges Online, Northwestern Michigan College offers an associate degree in criminal justice online.
 NMC’s close relationship with other colleges and universities in the state make it easy to transfer credits from this program to a bachelor’s degree in criminal justice.
 The 60-credit associate degree in criminal justice usually takes two years to complete.

 NMC’s curriculum features general education coursework and classes in criminal justice, such as its course on evidence and criminal procedure.
 Students learn about the process of a criminal proceeding, from incident to appeal.
 They also examine criminal procedures related to arrest, search and seizure, interrogation, and confession.

 Residents of roughly 30 states can earn a degree through NMC’s online program thanks to the National Council for State Authorization Reciprocity Agreements.
 However, students living in some states, such as California, cannot enroll in online courses at NMC.
 Students should determine their eligibility prior to applying.

 Online students at NMC pay slightly higher tuition rates than those who study on campus.
 Residents of Grand Traverse county receive the largest tuition discounts, but students living throughout Michigan qualify for a reduced rate.